mbeddr/mps-platform-docs/src/doc/docs/reference/reading_list.md

 I suggest you start with the book on DSL Engineering.
 It's available as a free PDF from [voelter.de/books](http://voelter.de/books/).

 In the first part, it discusses some general characterizations of DSLs.
 Part two is on language design; you should become proficient in the design concerns discussed there.
 Part three is about language implementation with different tools; you can skip the non-MPS parts, if you want to.
-The MPS-specific explanations are not quite up to date, but the concepts and approaches explained there are still relevant.
+The MPS-specific explanations are not up-to-date, but the concepts and approaches explained are still relevant.

 One recent extension to MPS we use all the time now is grammar cells, a way to more easily build usable editors for textual notation.
 We strongly suggest reading this paper: [GrammarCells](http://voelter.de/data/pub/SLE2016-GrammarCells.pdf).